rickeycarter/mueRelativeRisk/cran-comments.md

 * This is a new release.

+* (Revised Submission) The package description and title statement were revised as requested.

+* Minor version update to 0.1.1 to address CRAN website asking for a minor version update on upload.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.